 - Keep the area being treated out of direct sunlight.
 Wear a hat or scarf.
-Ask your doctor or nurse if you should use sunscreen.
+Ask your provider if you should use sunscreen.

 - Ask your doctor for medicine if your scalp gets very dry and flaky, or if it gets red or tanned.

-- Tell your doctor or nurse if you have any breaks or openings in your skin.
+- Tell your provider if you have any breaks or openings in your skin.

 Keep the treatment area in the open air as much as possible.
 But stay away from very hot or cold temperatures.

-Do not swim during treatment.
-Ask your doctor when you can start swimming after treatment.
+DO NOT swim during treatment.
+Ask your provider when you can start swimming after treatment.

 You need to eat enough protein and calories to keep your weight and strength up.
-Ask your doctor about liquid food supplements that may help you get enough calories.
+Ask your provider about liquid food supplements that may help you get enough calories.

-Do not eat sugary snacks that may cause tooth decay.
+Avoid sugary snacks and drinks that may cause tooth decay.